build-on-aws/content/posts/golang-apis-on-aws-lambda/index.md

 ---
-title: Can I run existing Go applications on AWS Lambda?
+title: How do I run my Go applications in a Serverless way?
-description: Learn how to run Go REST APIs as AWS Lambda functions using the AWS Lambda Go API Proxy.
+description: Learn how to run Go REST APIs as Lambda functions using the AWS Lambda Go API Proxy.
 tags:
   - lambda
   - serverless